foymikek1/foymikek1/README.md

 🚀👨‍💻**DevOps Engineer** |💡 **Lifelong Learner**

-Developer turned DevOps Engineer, curious about system internals and how things work.
+BE Web Developer turned DevOps Engineer, curious about system internals and how things work.

 ### 🔭 Currently Exploring